The Ludlow & Southern: Uncovering the Oddest Locomotives in Railroad History

 The logic of using a Holt engine was flawless.
 Holt, which had already established itself as a manufacturer of tough tractors, was headquartered in Stockton, Calif., so replacement parts, if there was money on hand, were not that far away.
 Holt, by the way, was later absorbed by Caterpillar.

 Incredibly, the contraption worked.
-While it could only go a few miles per hour, with a short 8-mile trip it really wasn’t much of an inconvenience.
+While it might only go a few miles per hour, with a short 8-mile trip it really wasn’t much of an inconvenience.
 When the railroad quit, presumably the desert, or the local scrap dealer reclaimed the makeshift locomotive.

 Interestingly, many decades later, desert explorers walking the now denuded right-of-way found a flattened piece of metal just off to the side.
 Bending it back into as much of a shape as possible, and comparing it to photos, it turned out to be the headlight of the 4-6-0 before it was tractor-powered.